-ED111 Social & Emotional Needs of Children
+ED111 Social & Emotional Needs of Children 3 CR

 In this course, students will learn about the nature of social development in young children and how to guide that development in the early childhood classroom.
 They will learn practical skills and procedures to increase their effectiveness with young children.
 This course incorporates the sound principles of child development, relationship enhancement, and behavior management.
-Course offered Online.
 Co-requisite: EN111.
+Course offered online.